Herald: A Natural Language Annotated Lean 4 Dataset: Case Study of Herald Dataset

-In this section, we will conduct a comparative analysis of the Open Bootstrapped Theorems (OBT) dataset in \cite{theoremllama} and our Herald dataset.
+In the following sections, we will first analyze examples of original statements, followed by the proofs, and conclude with the augmented statements.
+In sections \ref{subsec:example-original-statements} and \ref{subsec:example-of-proofs} focusing on original statements and proofs, we will conduct a comparative analysis of the Open Bootstrapped Theorems (OBT) dataset in \cite{theoremllama} and our Herald dataset.
 By examining multiple representative examples from both datasets, we aim to exhibit the differences arising from how each handles the alignment of natural language and formal language.
 Through this examination, we seek to highlight the unique contributions of Herald while also identifying areas where further improvement may be necessary.
+In section \ref{subsec:example-augmented} focusing on augmented statements, we will compare these augmented statements with the original ones to illustrate the effect of each augmentation technique.

 Please note that in the Herald dataset, the stepwise natural language proof is generated first and then summarized into a natural language whole proof.
 In contrast, in the OBT dataset, the informal statement and proof are first created, which are subsequently distributed into inline comments to form the commented proof.
 Additionally, due to the rapid updates in Mathlib, some formal statements and proofs may differ slightly between these two datasets.